apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 be the busiest moving data back and forth from the SDK.

 A consequence of this approach is the need to take care in locking shared resources and data when they may be accessed by multiple goroutines.
-This,Iin particular, is all done in the `ElementManager` which has locks for each stage in order to serialze access to it's state.
+This, in particular, is all done in the `ElementManager` which has locks for each stage in order to serialze access to it's state.
 This state is notably accessed by the Bundle goroutines on persisting data back to the `ElementManager`.